- Property ownership

 This guide is aimed at warning the public about 'land banking' investment schemes.

 We have written this guide to warn you about 'land banking' investment schemes (where a landowner divides their land into many small plots to sell and they claim that the plots have good investment value, usually in the expectation of future development).

 Many investors have been persuaded to pay thousands of pounds for land that has little or no chance of ever being developed.
-The Financial Services Authority (FSA) estimates that land banking schemes have cost United Kingdom (UK) investors as much as £200 million.
-(The FSA is the financial regulator for the UK.
+The Financial Conduct Authority estimates that land banking schemes have cost United Kingdom (UK) investors as much as £200 million.
+(The Financial Conduct Authority is the financial regulator for the UK.
 It is an independent organisation and has powers given to it under the Financial Services and Markets Act 2000 (FSMA).)

 We at Land Registry do not provide advice about the investment or development potential of any particular scheme.
 We also cannot confirm whether or not land, or a particular transaction, is part of a land banking scheme or whether a scheme is suitable for future development.

 If you are considering buying land for its investment potential, you should consult an independent professional adviser (see the Royal Institution of Chartered Surveyors (RICS) website www.rics.org and the Law Society website www.lawsociety.org.uk/choosingandusing/findasolictior.law).

 We hope that by publishing this guide we will help to improve public awareness of the risks of investing in land banking schemes.
 The information in this guide is general.
 If you receive a copy of this guide or we refer you to it, you should not assume that we believe that any particular scheme is a poor investment or that the land within the scheme will be unsuitable for development.

 2 What does Land Registry do?